Mononoke (TV series): Films

 At the 15th anniversary event held on June 18, 2022, an anime film by Twin Engine was announced.
 Kenji Nakamura returned to direct the film.
 Originally, it was scheduled to premiere in 2023; however, in February 2023, it was announced that the film would be delayed to beyond 2023.
 Additionally, Takahiro Sakurai, who originally was returning to reprise the role of the medicine seller, was removed from the cast of the film.
 The film, titled Mononoke the Movie: Phantom in the Rain, was released on July 26, 2024, with Hiroshi Kamiya performing the role of the Medicine Seller.
 The film was screened at the 28th Fantasia International Film Festival on July 20, 2024.
 In June 2024, Kamiya announced that a sequel is in production; whereas the first film focused on the karakasa, the second film focuses on the hinezumi.
 In July, it was announced that the Mononoke film project will have three films.
 The second film, titled Mononoke the Movie: The Ashes of Rage, was released in Japan on March 14, 2025.
-The final film, Gekijōban Mononoke Dai-San-Shō: Hebigami, was announced on March 14, 2025, with a release date for 2026.
+The final film, Mononoke the Movie: The Curse of the Serpent, was released in Japan on May 29, 2026.

+In 2026, after the release of the final film in the trilogy, a new project was announced, with a new Medicine Seller to be voiced by Hirofumi Araki (who had previously played the Medicine Seller in the Mononoke stage play adaptation).

 Manga

 A manga adaptation of the original Bakeneko arc was published in Young Gangan between August 17, 2007, and August 1, 2008.
 The individual chapters were collected and released in two tankōbon (collected volumes) by Square Enix on January 25, 2008, and September 25, 2008.
 A second manga series started to be published on September 25, 2013, by Tokuma Shoten in its magazine Monthly Comic Zenon.
 The last chapter of it was serialized in Monthly Comic Zenon on November 25, 2014.
 The series was released in two volumes on July 19, 2014, and December 20, 2014, respectively.
-A manga adaptation of the Mononoke the Movie: Phantom in the Rain film began serialization in Kodansha's Monthly Shōnen Sirius magazine on May 26, 2024.
+A manga adaptation of the Mononoke the Movie: Phantom in the Rain film by Kitsuneko Nagata was serialized in Kodansha's Monthly Shōnen Sirius magazine from May 26, 2024, to March 2, 2025, and collected in two volumes.